 Nonprofit organizations should not be defined in statute as 501(c)(3) organizations since the most likely applicants for these grants - churches and cemetery preservation organizations - may not meet that requirement.
 Churches are considered by the IRS to be nonprofit organizations but are not required to file for recognition as a 501(c)(3).
-Most cemetery preservation organizations are established under IRS rules as 501(c)(3) organizations.
+Most cemetery preservation organizations are established under IRS rules as 501(c)(13) organizations.
+While eligibility flexibility is desirable, this may mean that applicants come to the program with a range of experiences and different levels of capacity in grants administration.
+An important component of this program will be technical assistance for applicants at all phases of project development, application, implementation, and reporting.

-Eligible Activities
+C. Eligible Activities